11bDev-FOB/fragout/CADDY_ROUTING_PLAN.md

 ## Maintenance Notes

-- All services share the `yall-network` Docker network
+- All services share the `fragout-network` Docker network
 - Caddy data is persisted in `caddy_data` volume
 - SSL certificates are automatically managed
 - Logs are stored in `caddy_logs` volume